 Upon receipt of an application and payment of the required fee the auditor shall determine whether the information contained therein is correct and the application complete.

-If the auditor determines the information is incorrect or the application is incomplete, he shall return the application to the applicant by certified mail with an enumeration of the items which are incorrect or incomplete.
+If the auditor determines the information is incorrect or the application is incomplete, the auditor shall return the application to the applicant by certified mail with an enumeration of the items which are incorrect or incomplete.
 An applicant may file an amended application, without charge, within fifteen days of the receipt of the returned application.

-If the auditor determines, which determination shall be made as of the first Monday of June, annually, that the land is land devoted exclusively to agricultural use he shall appraise it for real property tax purposes in accordance with rules adopted by the commissioner for the valuation of land devoted exclusively to agricultural use and such appraised value shall be the value used by the auditor in determining the taxable value of such land for the current tax year under section 5713.03 of the Revised Code and as shown on the general tax list compiled under section 319.28 of the Revised Code.
+If the auditor determines, which determination shall be made as of the first Monday of August, annually, that the land is land devoted exclusively to agricultural use the auditor shall appraise it for real property tax purposes in accordance with rules adopted by the commissioner for the valuation of land devoted exclusively to agricultural use and such appraised value shall be the value used by the auditor in determining the taxable value of such land for the current tax year under section 5713.03 of the Revised Code and as shown on the general tax list compiled under section 319.28 of the Revised Code.

 The auditor shall enter on the real property record required under section 5713.03 of the Revised Code for the tract, lot, or parcel of land so appraised, in addition to the other information required to be recorded thereon, its value as land devoted exclusively to agricultural use.